TusoAI: Agentic Optimization for Scientific Methods: Case Studies in Genetics

 \paragraph{Detecting disease-critical cell populations.} scDRS \citep{zhang2022polygenic} is a state-of-the-art method that integrates genome-wide association studies (GWAS) with single-cell RNA-seq (scRNA-seq) to identify disease-associated cell populations, but its power is limited by the high noise of scRNA-seq data.
 Here, we apply \method{} in conjunction with scDRS and task it with optimizing scDRS's association scoring function.
 Results are reported in Figure \ref{fig:scdrs}.
 We reached 3 main conclusions.
 First, the \method{}-optimized version substantially outperformed the original scDRS in both simulations and real-data benchmarks: it achieved over 40\% higher power in causal simulations (Figure~\ref{fig:scdrs}A) while retaining calibration in null settings (Appendix \ref{app:scdrs}), and identified 21\% more true cell type–disease associations (17 vs.\ 14) without false associations in a real-data benchmark \citep{Li2025GWAS}.
 Second, the \method{}-optimized scoring function is concise and interpretable.
 It computes association scores in \emph{log–log} rather than \emph{log} space, likely because this transformation better captures polygenic disease signals across many genes, avoiding domination by a few highly expressed genes.
-This improvement reflects \method{}’s ability to efficiently explore function space: it tested 167 unique versions in 24 hours and at a cost of \$0.37, whereas the original authors evaluated fewer than 10 versions over 3 months.
-Third, applying the \method{}-optimized scDRS to a T cell dataset \citep{CanoGamez2020} revealed 26 disease-associated T cell subpopulations (vs.\ 17 by the original method), including regulatory T cells, central memory T cells, and effector memory T cells associated with primary biliary cirrhosis, consistent with the roles of these T cell populations in autoimmunity \citep{dominguezvillar2018treg,seo2025trm}.
+This improvement reflects \method{}’s ability to efficiently explore variations built on the original method: it tested 167 different variations in 24 hours and at a cost of \$0.37, whereas the original authors evaluated fewer than 10 versions over 3 months.
+Third, applying the \method{}-optimized scDRS to a T cell dataset \citep{CanoGamez2020} revealed 26 disease-associated T cell subpopulations (at FDR$<$0.05, as per original paper) vs. 17 by the original method, including regulatory T cells, central memory T cells, and effector memory T cells associated with primary biliary cirrhosis, consistent with the roles of these T cell populations in autoimmunity \citep{dominguezvillar2018treg,seo2025trm}.